-Just asking you this one question, Would these same factors that led to a successful national interest determination for Alberta Clipper apply to the KXL case?
+Just asking you this one question, Would these same factors that led to a successful national interest determination for Alberta Clipton apply to the LYM case?

+per apply to the KXL case?

 Ms. HARBERT.
 Absolutely.
 The only thing that has changed is that the demand around the world for oil has gone up, and so we must do even more to ensure that we can supply more here within North America to our market.

-Senator CORKER.
+Senator Corker.
 Thank you all for your testimony.